india-raven/cs/README.md

 However, if you would like to launch your own clone, you will need to configure a new application with Heroku.

-## VisualClimate's Future
+## The Future

-We would love to continue iterating and developing this application to its full potential.
+We believe in this application and aim to continue iterating towards its full potential.
 Here are some ideas we'd like to create:

-### Machine Learning future temperature projections
+* Machine Learning future temperature projections
-### Volunteer Opportunities
+* Volunteer Opportunities
-### Donation Feature for Climate Change Initiatives
+* Donation Feature for Climate Change Initiatives
-### Blog
+* Blog